FreeRTOS/Lab-Project-Espressif-Demos/getting_started_windows.md

 ```

 6. The device should receive the OTA update and the output on the device
-terminal should containt the line showing the application version as
+terminal should contain the line showing the application version as
 `0.9.3`:

 ```
 OTA over MQTT demo, Application version 0.9.3
 ```